A small residential development in Dorking.

 Our brief comprised developing this small site by replacing several outbuildings with residential use.
 The design involved creating a small residential development comprising two houses of a ‘cottage style’.

-The application site comprises a cluster of buildings with a nearby private ménage to the immediate eastern side of the buildings.
+This small residential development site comprises a cluster of buildings with a nearby private ménage to the immediate eastern side of the buildings.
 In addition, on the western side, there is a complex of buildings associated with the adjoining farm in close proximity.
 It was part and parcel of this farmstead.
 Previously, under this evolution cattle shed associated with the adjoining farm forms part of the northern boundary of the site.
 Moreover, the remaining boundary section being formed by vegetative screening.

 The design solution…